stormpath/stormpath-documentation/source/accnt_mgmt.rst

 - Keep a user’s identity alive even after they’ve left your customer’s organization and been deprovisioned in the external user directory.
 This is valuable in a SaaS model where the user is loosely coupled to an organization.
 Contractors and temporary workers are good examples.

-- If you wanted to offer new kinds of login in the future, it would be as simple as creating a new kind of Mirror Directory and then ensuring that the new Accounts in that Directory are linked to the ones that already exist.
+- If you wanted to offer new kinds of login in the future, it would be as simple as creating a new kind of Mirror Directory and then ensuring that the new Accounts in that Directory are linked to the one that already exists in the default Directory.

 .. _account-linking-login: